 Mindfulness and the brain

-One is called the "default network," which includes regions of the medial prefrontal cortex, along with memory regions such as the hippocampus.
-This network is called default because it becomes active when not much else is happening, and you think about yourself.
-If you are sitting on the edge of a jetty in summer, a nice breeze blowing in your hair and a cold beer in your hand, instead of taking in the beautiful day you might find yourself thinking about what to cook for dinner tonight, and whether you will make a mess of the meal to the amusement of your partner.
-This is your default network in action.
-It’s the network involved in planning, daydreaming and ruminating.
+One is called the narrative network, which includes self-referential brain regions, such as the medial prefrontal cortex, and memory regions, such as the hippocampus — all part of what’s called the default mode network.
+A narrative is a story line with characters that interact with each other over time.
+This network earns its name because it’s active when you’re not focused on the external world and your mind is wandering, or when you’re thinking about yourself or others.
+For example, if you’re sitting on the edge of a jetty in summer, a nice breeze blowing through your hair and a cold beer in your hand, instead of taking in the beautiful day, you might find yourself thinking about what to cook for dinner that night and whether you’ll make a mess of the meal.
+This is your narrative network in action.
+It’s the network involved in planning, daydreaming, and ruminating.

-When you experience the world using this narrative network, you take in information from the outside world, process it through a filter of what everything means, and add your interpretations.
-Sitting on the dock with your narrative circuit active, a cool breeze isn’t a cool breeze, it’s a sign than summer will be over soon, which starts you thinking about where to go skiing, and whether your ski suit needs a dry clean.
+The brain holds vast amounts of information about your own and other people’s histories.
+When the narrative network is active, you’re thinking about the history and future of yourself and all the people you know, and how this giant tapestry of information weaves together.
+When you experience the world using this network, you take in information from the outside world, process it through a filter of what everything means, and add your interpretations.
+Sitting on the dock with your narrative circuit active, a cool breeze isn’t a cool breeze — it’s a sign that summer will be over soon, which gets you thinking about where to go skiing and whether your ski suit needs cleaning.

 The narrative network is active for most of your waking moments and doesn’t take much effort to operate.
 There’s nothing wrong with engaging this network, and in fact, it can help us solve problems via insight, which can drive innovation.
 The point here is you don’t want to limit yourself to only experiencing the world through this lens.